muarshad01/Docker_and_Kubernetes/14_A_Multi-Container_App_with_Kubernetes.md

 ## 210: `NodePort` vs `ClusterIP` Services

-* Pods:			# Runs one or more closeley related containers
+* `Pods`                # Runs one or more closeley related containers

-* Services: 		# Sets up 'networking' in a Kubernetes Cluster
+* `Services` 		    # Sets up 'networking' in a Kubernetes Cluster
+    - `ClusterIP`
-  - ClusterIP 		# Exposes a set of pods to other objects in the cluster
+    - Exposes a set of pods to other objects in the cluster
+    - `NodePort`
-  - NodePort 		# Expose a set of pods to the outside world (only good for dev purposes!!!)
+        - Expose a set of pods to the outside world
     - LoadBalancer
     - Ingress
 ***

 ## 211: The `ClusterIP` Config

 ```
 $ cd k8s
-$ touch client-cluster-ip-service.yaml
 ```

+Create `client-cluster-ip-service.yaml` file

 ```
 apiVersion: v1